corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

     fun isSessionAllowed(session : FlowSession, flowLogic : FlowLogic<*>) : Boolean
 }
 ```
-For example a session filter that would allow only Business Network traffic in can be implemented as follows:
+For example a session filter that would allow only the Business Network traffic in can be implemented as follows:

 ```kotlin
 class BusinessNetworkSessionFilter : SessionFilter {